kiranfavre/eds214_group_project/README.md

 ## Contribute
 Contributions to this project can be made through pull requests [here.](https://github.com/kiranfavre/eds214_group_project/pulls)
 ### Fixing bugs
-Any bugs detected in the code can be submitted through Github pull requests [here.](https://github.com/kiranfavre/eds214_group_project/issues)
+Any bugs detected in the code can be submitted through Github's 'issues' feature [here.](https://github.com/kiranfavre/eds214_group_project/issues)